scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### What do temperature sensors measure?

-The ones I capture (EF570, E2800) represent the following:
+The ones we capture (EF570, E2800) represent the following:

 - CPU temperature in degrees C - usually >50C
 - Controller shelf's inlet temperature in degrees C - usually between 20-30C